 If two shelves are used, check that space has been left for the heat to circulate.
-When a baking tray is put into the oven, make sure that it is placed centrally on the shelf.
+When a baking sheet is put into the oven, make sure it is placed centrally on the shelf.

-Check that the door seal is not damaged and that the door catch is adjusted so that the door is held firmly against the seal.
+Check that the door seal is not damaged.

 A dish of water when placed on the shelf should be the same depth all over.
 (For example, if it is deeper at the back, then the back of the cooker should be raised up or the front lowered.)

 If the cooker is not level arrange for your supplier to level it for you.